The European dance project on gender and sexual orientation differencesRead More

 Yorkshire Dance has embarked on a 2-year programme alongside partner organisations from Italy, Slovenia, Spain and The Netherlands to provide European dance artists and professionals with knowledge, skills and tools to develop a new form of narrative for gender identities.

-From 25 May – 2 June 2018 we will be hosting five dance artists, who will take part in a week of training opportunities at Yorkshire Dance in Leeds city centre:
+From 25 May – 2 June 2018 we hosted five dance artists, who took part in a week of training opportunities at Yorkshire Dance in Leeds:

 Roberta Racis (Italy)